What is the College of Letters & Science?

 How can I get help choosing a major?

 To explore possible majors, use the Berkeley Academic Guide, and visit the departmental websites of the majors that you are considering.
 Talk to a College Adviser in the College and visit the Career Center and the Career Counseling Library.
-In the spring, the College of Letters & Science organizes a major fair staffed by undergraduate major advisers (UMA).
 Some departments also offer workshops to help students choose majors.
 When you have narrowed down your choices, visit the UMA for detailed advising.

 What will happen if I do not declare my major during my first semester?

 It is best to declare as early as possible.
-Undeclared students entering their senior year will be subject to registration holds.
+Undeclared students with more than 75 units (including in progress units) will be subject to registration holds.

 Do I have more time if I want to declare a double major or simultaneous degrees?

-Students pursuing a double major or simultaneous degree are allotted 5 semesters or up to 136 units to complete all graduation requirements - whichever comes second.
-If you are intending a double major, begin talking with your undergraduate major advisers and a College Adviser as soon as possible.
+Traditional native freshmen students pursuing a double major or simultaneous degree are allotted 9 semesters of unlimited units to complete all graduation requirements.
+If more than 9 semesters are required, a student may enroll as long as s/he has not exceeded 136 units.
+Transfer students double majors are allotted 5 semesters of unlimited units.
+If you are intending a double major, begin talking with your undergraduate major advisers and a College Adviser as soon as possible and they can go over unit ceiling restrictions with you.

 What is IGETC?
 How do I know if I have satisfied (completed) IGETC?